 Stay at hostels or B&B’s – I know now that staying in a hotel probably wasn’t the smartest idea because I completely forgot you don’t really get a kitchen when staying in hotels.
 You usually go out to eat unless you have breakfast included which make sure you do if you decide to book a hotel!
 Hostels are reasonably priced in Japan but beware of peak seasons because prices are unfair for the small shoebox of a room you get.
 Check out Booking.com for some awesome room deals, usually with free cancelation.

 Also, new to Airbnb?
 Use my credit referral and get a discount!
-You can’t go wrong.
+It’s a win win my friend.
 Find the discount here 🙂

-Japan isn’t as expensive as everyone says it is.
-Like all counties it’s a pricy as your going to make it be.
+Japan isn’t as expensive as everyone says it is and if you’re smart with your spending you can travel Japan on a budget.
+Like all counties it’s a pricy as you’re going to make it be.
 You just have to be smart with your money and limit your day to day spending.
 Map out what you want to see and either walk or use the subway stations which are more than easy to navigate.
 If you are unsure of something ask!
 The Japanese people I’ve met always go above and beyond to try and help me when I get lost or am looking for something.

 Price things out when it comes to places to stay.
 If you stay at the hostel thats $20/per night instead of $30/per night for two weeks you go from $280 to $420.

 Don’t forget to treat yourself though!
 Hostels are great for budget travelling but you also want to get a good nights sleep and have somewhere comfy to rest up in so if you want to splurge on a Ryokan or a nice hotel then go for it!
 It’s about the experience.